cloudspeech/houdini-talk/short-essay.md

 load that big fat bundle _only_ when the user scrolled down _so much_ that script-with-a-dash is visible.

-Step 4: now do-it-yourself, define the new behaviour &mdash; and just that, please, keep it simple &mdash; in plain old JavaScript:
+Step 4: now do-it-yourself, _define_ the new behaviour.
+Keep it simple.
+Use plain old JavaScript:

 ```js
 class ScriPt extends HTMLElement {